ArchAngelAries/randomize-aspect-ratio/README.md

 # Randomize Aspect Ratio Extension for Stable Diffusion WebUI

 This extension for the Automatic1111 Stable Diffusion WebUI allows you to generate images with randomized aspect ratios, adding variety to your output and potentially inspiring new creative directions.
+Personally, I use it to randomize Aspect Ratios in conjuction with dynamic prompts and my other extension [Random LoRA Injector](https://github.com/ArchAngelAries/random-lora-injector) .
+Using both with Dynamic Prompts can create both a random and tailored generation experience for unique and random generations.

 ![Screenshot 2024-10-02 184415](https://github.com/user-attachments/assets/70640314-f0ca-44c9-a4ef-9821e1e125d4)